 Soak one pound of dried beans overnight in enough water to cover them by a couple of inches.
 In the morning drain them and cook according to package directions, or use an instant pot.
-When using the instant pot, I use 3-4 cups of vegetable stock with 1 pound of soaked, drained beans.
+When using the instant pot, I use up to 6 cups of vegetable stock with 1 pound of soaked, drained beans.
 Put all the drained beans in the pot, add enough water or stock to cover them by about 2 inches, and cook under pressure for 15 minutes.
 Let steam release naturally, drain (save the cooking liquid to add to soup!) and add the rest of the ingredients.
 Refrigerate for several hours or overnight before cooking to intensify the flavor.
 You can bake them in the oven or place the pan under whatever meat is cooking in your smoker and let them smoke for 2-3 hours.

 There are many kinds of dried beans that will work.
 Check out ranchogordo.com for their huge selection and recommendations, but most groceries carry navy, pinto, and mayocoba beans.
 I prefer mayocoba beans.
 The kind and age of the beans will determine the amount of time needed to cook them as soft as you’d like.
 Don’t worry if they still have a little bite.
 Cooking them in the sauce will soften them more.

 Make the sauces anytime, but try to mix them up at least a day before making the beans to allow time for all the flavors to blend.
 They will keep in the refrigerator for months and there will be more than enough for the beans.
 Blended together and spiked with a little maple syrup they are perfect for this recipe.
 To bake these in an oven instead of a smoker, use a teaspoon of liquid smoke to fake it.
 Leftovers are even better in a day or two.

 – Joan, 24 April 2020